 The answer is determined by the amount of consumption per year of a product, and how many animals are used per serving (for example, far more chickens are affected per ounce of chicken consumed than cows per ounce of beef).
 And perhaps an even more important question is how many days of suffering are represented by each serving of a food.
 For example, regardless of the animal size and how many servings a single animal represents, is that animal living each day in suffering prior to slaughter, or are they free from suffering until they are killed (for example wild-caught fish)?

-We posed this question and worked with Faunalytics to answer it for the United States based on USDA data, here are the results of their research.
+We posed this question and worked with Faunalytics to answer it for the United States based on USDA data, and here are the results of their research.
 The answer to the question of “lives saved” and “suffering prevented” will differ from society to society, as there are differences in the types of foods consumed and the ingredients used.

 We are now exploring answering this question for China and are funding a project to examine data available from mobile food ordering apps to help answer it.